mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Delete history entries or comment them out with "#".

-Note that the user must edit the actual json-escaped strings in the history file, which is a burdensome strategy, but acceptable for small modifications of history context in a live session.
+Note that the user must edit the actual json-escaped strings in the history file, whilst this is a burdensome strategy, it is acceptable for small modifications of history context in a live session.